-The Authority's external audit function up to and including 2022/23 has been provided by Ernst and Young (EY) who attended three (so far) out of four meetings during the period.
+The Authority's external audit function up to and including 2022/23 has been provided by Ernst and Young (EY) who attended four out of five meetings held during the period.

-EY concluded their audit of the 2021/22 accounts in October 2023 and issued an unqualified opinion immediately following formal adoption of the accounts by the MCA board on 14 November 2023.
-EY's Annual Audit Letter confirmed that there were no matters to report on the
+EY concluded their audit of the 2021/22 accounts in October 2023 and issued an unqualified opinion immediately following formal adoption of the accounts by the MCA board on 14th November 2023.
+EY's Annual Audit Letter confirmed that there were no matters to report on the Authority's value for money arrangements and that were no significant weaknesses or issues that needed to be reported.